Embird Embroidery Software

 Base Tab

-Two basis combined in a single object.
+Two bases combined in a single object.

-Three basis combined in a single object.
+Three bases combined in a single object.

 Core Tab